zarif98sjs/RedBlackTree-An-Intuitive-Approach/README.md

 ![](RBTDrawings/Images/GlueEdge2.png)

-We can also instead color children nodes thus making it conveninent to implement as tracking edge colors in BST implementation would not be a headache anymore .
+We can also instead color children nodes thus making it convenient to implement as tracking edge colors in BST implementation would not be a headache anymore .

 ![](RBTDrawings/Images/GlueEdge3.png)